 The alarm function can be set by presetting desired alarm time in the alarm registers (the Alarm\W Registers for the day-of-week digit settings and both the Alarm\W Registers and the Alarm\D Registers for the hour and minute digit settings) with the WALE and DALE bits once set to 0 and then to 1 in the Control Register 1.
-Note that the WALE and DALE bits should be once set to 0 in order to disable the alarm interrupt circuit upon the coincidental occurrence of a match between current time and preset alarm time in the process of setting the alarm function.
+Note that the WALE and DALE bits should be once set to 0 in order to disable the alarm interrupts circuit upon the coincidental occurrence of a match between current time and preset alarm time in the process of setting the alarm function.

-After setting WALE(DALE) to 0, Alarm registers is set to current time, and WALE(DALE) is set to 1, $\overline{\text{INTR}}$ will be not driven to "L" immediately, $\overline{\text{INTR}}$ will be driven to "L" at next alarm setting time.
+After setting WALE(DALW) to 0, Alarm registers is set to current time, and WALE(DALE) is set to 1, /INTR will be not driven to "L" immediately, /INTR will be driven to "L" at next alarm setting time.